 - Add more garam masala spices (whole) in the tempering that makes the flavours amazing.

-- Though you can enjoy the rice plain, pair it with accompaniments for the better taste of a spicy curry.
-Like Maria’s Mirchi ka Salan.
+- Although you can enjoy the rice plain, pairing it with accompaniments enhances the taste of a spicy curry, like Maria's Mirchi ka Salan.

 - Marinate the bagara rice for 20 minutes before serving it warm.
 Heat it if necessary.

-- If you are reheating the rice, sprinkle some water before you do it to prevent the rice from drying out.
+- If you are reheating the rice, sprinkle a little water over it before reheating to prevent the rice from drying out.

 For some of my readers who find the word bhagar strange…

 The meaning of bhagar is tempering.
-Tempering is very common in Indian recipes we make them every day and the tempering changes the flavours of a dish.
+Tempering is a common technique in many Indian recipes.
+We make them every day, and the tempering changes the flavours of a dish.

-Like in this dish I have used onion, tomatoes, and green masala along with garam masala.
-Green masala is garlic, ginger, coriander, chillies and mint.
+In this dish, I have used onion, tomatoes, and green masala, along with garam masala.
+Green masala consists of garlic, ginger, coriander, chillies, and mint.
 Garam masala is cinnamon, cloves, peppercorns, caraway seeds and green cardamom here.

-The whole flavour of the rice hinges around the bhagar which is also called bagara annam.
+The entire flavour of the rice hinges on the bhagar, also known as bagara annam.

 -